smfarjad/CYBR8420_Team3/Project_Proposal.md

 - **Threat 2:** Denial of service attacks against the application.
 - **Threat 3:** Data tampering.]

+1. Unauthorized access to master or minion; key compromise.
+2. Eavesdropping or MITM attacks on the transport.
+3. Malicious state or execution modules (supply-chain or plugin).
+4. Misconfiguration leading to privilege escalation.
+5. DoS or overload from too many events or nodes.
+6. Configuration drift or divergence.

 **Security Features:**

 AES Encryption- Encrpyts communication between master and minions